USA4UNHCR/USA-for-UNHCR-Challenge/borehole_access/README.md

 UNHCR has the primary responsibility for coordinating, drafting, updating and promoting guidance related to water, sanitation and hygiene (WASH) in refugee settings.

-For this hackathon, we were, for the first time, able to collect extensive geolocation data for a number of refugee camps, down to individual tents.
+We were for the first time able to collect extensive geolocation data for a number of African refugee camps, down to individual tents.
 In addition, UNHCR WASH provides borehole data with detailed information about the properties, location and safe yield of the boreholes that provide water supply to millions of refugees.

+Water access is a basic human right, and is essential to the life, health, and dignity of refugee populations.
+Using UNHCR WASH standards as guidance, the borehole and geolocation data can be combined to provide effective visualizations that illustrate the quality of water access.
+UNHCR WASH already provides a basic exploration tool (http://wash.unhcr.org/wash-gis-portal) for the borehole data.
+Map overlays might be created that illustrate how well populations are currently served in terms of the safe supply of water provided by boreholes within some spatial distance.
+Where are populations most at risk in case a pump fails, and in what locations would new boreholes make the biggest difference to people?
+Are there ways of connecting the experience of refugees to people in other countries, that might help underline the hardship in camps (i.e., until where would someone have to walk from their house in California if they had to rely on boreholes for water access?).

+The tools you build, and the insights you glean, can both help UNHCR make a difference on the ground, and raise awareness for the refugee crisis.

 ## UNHCR WASH Resources
 http://wash.unhcr.org/